Hendrix-CS/csci285/exams/exam1.md

 ### Step 5

-Draw a line graph of **all** (infant/juvenile, young adult, and adult) sifaka lemur's weight in grams versus their age in years at the time of weighing, and color the lines based on the name of the lemur.
+Draw a line graph of **all** (infant/juvenile, young adult, and adult) sifaka lemur's weight in grams **on the y axis** versus their age in years at the time of weighing **on the x axis**, and color the lines based on the name of the lemur.

 Identify the name of the outlier lemur we have been noticing all along.

-Search the web for this name
-plus "duke lemur center" and summarize your findings.
+Search Google for this name in quotes plus "duke lemur center" and summarize your findings.

 ## A Conspiracy of Lemurs